OpenGVLab/InternVL/README.md

 | InternVL-14B-224px      | 2023.12.22 | 🤗 [HF link](https://huggingface.co/OpenGVLab/InternVL-14B-224px)      | vision-language foundation model, InternViT-6B + QLLaMA, can be used for image-text retrival like CLIP |

 **InternVL-2 API**<br>
 We encourage everyone to use our API for research.
-For better management, please submit ([English application form](https://docs.google.com/forms/d/e/1FAIpQLSfMCzhPr1OOEKau_6jwTU0EiZMSFckDo-HMlc_hUudhF_97rw/viewform?usp=sf_link))/([Chinese application form](https://wj.qq.com/s2/14910502/25a4/)) to obtain API access.
+For better management, please submit ([English application form](https://docs.google.com/forms/d/e/1FAIpQLSfMCzhPr1OOEKau_6jwTU0EiZMSFckDo-HMlc_hUudhF_97rw/viewform?usp=sf_link))/([中文申请表](https://wj.qq.com/s2/14910502/25a4/)) to obtain free API access.

 ## What can InternVL do?